 And if we take a slightly longer-term look at historical performance...
 Since 1962, the S&P 500 has fallen an average 19 percent in the year leading up to midterm elections.
 But in the year following the midterms, the index bounces back, rising more than 31 percent, on average.

 Does it matter which party wins a majority?

 Nope.
 The market is agnostic when it comes to party lines.
 The above results occurred regardless of whether Republicans or Democrats maintained or seized control over Congress.

 The only thing investors stand firmly against is uncertainty.
 Not knowing who will be in power after the vote can make the market jittery, but once decisions are made, and there’s a clearer picture of what will come next, the market tends to calm down.

-But plenty of issues could rock the boat in the next month and beyond.
+And plenty of issues could still rock the boat in the next month and beyond.
 On top of ongoing political drama, the trade war and rising interest rates (meaning higher interest on debt like credit card balances) loom large over the raging bull market.
-Also this month, we’ve seen the yield for 10-year Treasury bonds spike, sending stocks down the week of October 1.
+We’ve also seen the yield for 10-year Treasury bonds spike, sending stocks down.
 (When bond returns increase, some people funnel more money into this lower-risk investment—so money flows out of stocks and into bonds.)